kjd35uk/NCNewsBackEnd/README.md

 GET /api/articles/:article_id/comments ------ Get all the comments for a individual article DONE POST /api/topics/:topic/articles ----- Add a new article to a topic.
-This route requires a JSON body with title and body key value pairs e.g: `{ "title": "this is my new article title", "body": "This is my new article content"}` DONE

-POST /api/articles/:article_id/comments ----- Add a new comment to an article.
-This route requires a JSON body with a comment key and value pair e.g: `{"comment": "This is my new comment"}`
+This route requires a JSON body with title and body key value pairs e.g: `{ "title": "this is my new article title", "body": "This is my new article content"}` DONE GET /api/users/:username ----- Returns a JSON object with the profile data for the specified user.
+DONE POST /api/articles/:article_id/comments ----- Add a new comment to an article.
+DONE

 PUT /api/articles/:article_id ------ Increment or Decrement the votes of an article by one.
 This route requires a vote query of 'up' or 'down' e.g: `/api/articles/:article_id?vote=up`